-Bushfire crisis hints and tips – supporting children, community and educators
+Bushfire crisis tips – supporting children, community and educators

 Those who work in the early childhood education and care (ECEC) sector are often drawn to do so because of their compassion, and their desire to make a difference.
 ECEC is, in essence, a caring profession.
 It is natural, then, that as compassionate people, many in the sector want to support children and families who have been directly and indirectly affected by Australia’s bushfire crisis.

 With State Governments asking individuals and organisations to refrain from donating physical goods, how can ECEC settings support children, families and communities at this difficult time?

 There are a range of resources which have been prepared to support educators to work through worries and concerns about the fires with children.
 Even those children not living in immediate danger of fire may have concerns, questions, worries and fears based on the conversations happening around them, and based on what they see and hear in reporting about the fires.

 South Australian speech pathology and occupational therapy provider, Talking Matters, has produced a series of social stories to assist educators in explaining the fires to younger children, or to those with additional needs.
 Stories are available to support conversations about evacuating from the threat of fire, dealing with the smoke from fires nearby, seeing bushfires in the news, dealing with the loss of a home to fire and dealing with the loss of the home of a friend or family member.

 A guide to support parents in speaking with their children about the fires is also available from Talking Matters, and can be accessed here.
 An alternative guide, produced by Victoria’s Better Health Channel, is available here.

 The Victorian Curriculum and Assessment Authority has developed a range of resources specifically for children aged between three and five years of age, which are aligned with the Victorian Early Years Learning Framework.
 Covering four topics – learning about bushfires, preparing for bushfires, responding to bushfires and recovering from bushfires – the modules are available here.